ni/nimi-python/docs/nidcpower/enums.rst

-        The device maintains a constant current by adjusting the voltage.
+        The channel maintains a constant current by adjusting the voltage.